Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 file which gets created after every maven project.
 We have to configure all our app's dependencies through maven so that when we export our Java project our dependencies also get exported.
 A dependency is external code from other people or organizations we want to use in our application.
 Usually, if we did not have problems during local development, then our pom.xml file should be fine and ready to be exported.
 If not, then now is the time to fix it.
 Potential fixes include using different versions of a dependency or getting rid of dependencies that we did not end up using.
 Next, we have to create a Procfile.
-This is a text-like file that that acts almost like a configuration file that Heroku uses to set up your java application.
-Our procfile must look like:
+This is a text file that that configures Heroku to set up your Java application.
+Our Procfile must look like:

 ```ignorelang
 web: java $JAVA_OPTS -cp target/classes:target/dependency/* <project main package>